Author's purpose guide for teachers and students.

 Ultimately, this improved comprehension of writing, in general, will benefit students in their own independent writing.

-This video is an excellent introductory guide to present to students looking for a simple visual breakdown of what the author’s purpose is and how it can impact their approach to writing and assessment
+This video is an excellent introductory guide for students looking for a simple visual breakdown of the author’s purpose and how it can impact their approach to writing and assessment.